 Most people watched The OC between the years of 2003 and 2007, and then moved on.
-They enjoyed the series (except for maybe season 4) and went on with their life, satisfied with the knowledge that Summer was off to save the world, Ryan was HEY KID, YOU NEED HELP?ing like a champ and Seth was pretty happy being Seth.
+They enjoyed the series and CONTINUED WITH LIFE, satisfied in the knowledge that Summer was off to save the world, Ryan was “hey kid, you need any help??“-ing like a champ and Seth was pretty happy being Seth.
 And that was that.

 To that I say: NOW JUST HOLD ON ONE SECOND.
 Seriously, please do.
 I have a lot to say about Coop, and seeing as she’s not here to defend herself (GET ME A TISSUE), I’m happy to share it with you.
-I get that she’s not perfect, and yes, I agree that she has her fair share of selfish and straight-up annoying moments, but I also think that she deserves to be cut a little slack from time to time.
-I have overthought perhaps every word Marissa Cooper has ever spoken, and so I feel sort of, maybe, potentially qualified to talk this through with you.
-Are you ready?
+I get that she’s not perfect, and yes, I agree that she has her fair share of selfish and straight-up annoying moments, but I ALSO think that she deserves to be cut a little slack from time to time.
+I have overthought perhaps every word that has ever come out of Marissa Cooper’s mouth, and so I feel sort of, maybe, potentially qualified to talk this through with you.
+Are you ready??
 Let’s go, Ryan!

 That was an OC reference.
 Expect a lot of them.